The Career Crossroads: Navigating the Choice Between Employment & Entrepreneurship

 Failure often leads to medium rewards or valuable lessons.

-Letting go of shame starts with recognizing that timing is a critical part of success.
+Letting go of shame starts with recognizing that TIMING is also critical part of success.
 Your dream isn’t diminished by waiting; it’s being nurtured until you’re ready to pursue it with more confidence, resources and resilience.
 You’re still setting yourself up for long-term success if you decide to press pause.

 Sometimes your intuition can provide clarity when logic fails.
 Get quiet and go inward to figure out when and where to go, or stay.